ExtraBB/deglaze/common/ingredients/vegetables-and-fruits/Eggplant.md

 ## Description

 Eggplant is a tender, purple vegetable with a mild, slightly sweet flavor.
-It is used in Korean cuisine for stir-fries, stews, and side dishes.
+It is commonly used in stir-fries, stews, and side dishes.

 ## How to use

-- Stir-fried with seasonings (gaji-bokkeum)
+- Stir-fried with seasonings
 - Steamed or braised as a side dish
 - Added to stews and soups